chinamike65/hugo-tuolesi/content/book6/book6en.md

 About a hundred years after Songtsen Gampo, the Tibetans produced a Tibetan king named Trisong Detsen.

-Trisong Detsen invited Padmasambhava and static life masters from India to Tibet.
+Trisong Detsen invited Padmasambhava and static life masters to come from India to Tibet.

 After Padmasambhava, Guru Rinpoche, arrived in Tibet, he passed on the esoteric method.
 In the time of Songtsen Gampo, there were some esoteric methods in Tibet, but only the esoteric method of Avalokitesvara Bodhisattva.
 There were very few other esoteric methods.
 The Dharma door is the main.

-Guru Padmasambhava brought the esoteric method to the Tibetan area and passed on the esoteric method.
-There were twenty-five disciples who have cultivated the secret method in their lifetime.
+Guru Padmasambhava brought the esoteric method to Tibet and passed on the esoteric method.
+There were twenty-five disciples who practiced the secret mantra method in their lifetime.
 These twenty-five are the twenty-five disciples of Guru Rinpoche.

-Beginning with Guru Rinpoche, more and more masters have come to Tibet to teach Tantra.
-There are more than 5,000 great siddhas and masters from India who have been to Tibet, a lot.
+Beginning with Guru Rinpoche, more and more masters came to Tibet to teach Tantra.
+There were more than 5,000 great siddhas and masters from India who have been to Tibet.

 36

-Because India is very close to Tibet, even in 1193, when India destroyed the Dharma, the Nalanda Temple was burnt down.
+Because India is very close to Tibet, even in 1193, when India destroyed the Dharma, and Nalanda Temple was burnt down.
 The great Panditas, the great siddhas, and the masters all fled to Tibet to take refuge with their scriptures on their backs.
 More than 5,000 eminent monks followed.

 The succession of the Dharma lineage of Tibetan Buddhism is so complete because many great siddhis have come from India.